CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Experts do not agree on a method of progression.
 Even books published by the same company disagree!

 There are three main methods:
 - Increase to 40wpm.
 Learn all the theory at that speed, then build speed.
+This is fast enough to force some pen efficiency and force you to learn the building-blocks instead of think about them.
 - Increase speed and theory evenly across the course.
-- Learn most of the theory by reading but not writing, then increase spead and theory across the remaining part of the course.
+- Learn most of the theory by reading but not writing, then increase spead and theory across the remainder of the course.
 (Gregg Functional Method)

 Options 2 and 3 are only available if the text has sufficient shorthand images in each chapter.
-Therefore I have focused on the first.
+I have focused on the first.

 ## Typical Hour